RidleyB/sen/content/_worlds/sen.md

 ---
 title: "Sen, the Celestial City"
 ---

+**Races:** Half-Elf, Construct

-Sen is the ancient city founded by the Owlin from the world of Qon.
+**Description**: Sen is the ancient city founded by the Tayir from the world of Qon.
 It is a melting pot of cultures, races, and ideas, a testament to the city's history of welcoming all who seek a place within its walls.
 Sen is characterized by its intricate political landscape, vibrant markets, and the seamless blending of magic and technology.

 <!--more-->